purebordem/Cres-Svelte-Tron/README.md

 ```

 ## Node CH5-Run
 This is direct usage of the `ch5-run.js` script used in other scripts.
 It provides a similar abstraction to the [CH5-Utilities-CLI](https://www.npmjs.com/package/@crestron/ch5-utilities-cli).
-Running directly will buil the app and attempt to archive or deploy the project for CH5.
+Running directly will build the app and attempt to archive or deploy the project for CH5.
 ```bash
 node ch5-run
 ```